wp-plugins/open-table-widget/readme.txt

 ...coming soon!

 == Changelog ==

+= 1.1.1 =
+* Updated: Separated Twitter Bootstrap Dropdown from select for better control and Bootstrap compatibility
+* NEW: Toggle on/off Twitter Bootstrap dropdowns

 = 1.1 =
 * NEW: Form themes added with two basic styles: Minimal Light and Minimal Dark